ngol0/ngol0.github.io/_projects/fds.md

 Federated learning (FL) assumes that data is distributed across multiple clients — but in practice, each client's data reflects its own local context, making it non-IID (non-independent and identically distributed).
 Designing FL algorithms that handle this heterogeneity requires realistic, controlled data partitions to experiment with.

 **FDS** is a framework for creating such partitions and measuring their heterogeneity.
-It supports multiple partitioning strategies.
+It supports multiple partitioning strategies:
+- **VLM-based**: criterion-driven partitioning using vision-language models
+- **Embedding-based**: semantic clustering using foundation model embeddings (DINOv2, CLIP, SigLIP)

 ## Partitioning Strategies